Rights Of Individual Moral Agents Defined & Explained

 Derived from:

-the fact you are a living organism
+The fact you are a living organism with the capacity for volitional rationality

-who must maintain biological integrity
+Who must maintain biological integrity

-Without life, no other rights are possible.
+Without life, no other rights are possible, because NOTHING else is possible.

 2. The Right to Liberty (action)